Re-Hydrating Dehydrated Food

 Note: You now have the humble/great beginnings of a very tasty Vegetable Soup.

-The magic of rehydrating food!
+That's the magic of rehydrating food!
 It's fun to watch it plump back up!

-Re-Hydrating Dehydrated Food
+Rehydrating Dehydrated Food

 This is the AMAZING PART!
 Hopefully, you've learned a lot from our site about how to dehydrate your foods, so now it's time to put the water back in and rehydrate dehydrated food!